 The first version of the Lubricant Test Monitoring System (LTMS) was the result of efforts of the American Chemistry Council (ACC) Statistical Engine Test Work Group (SETWG) of the ACC Product Approval Protocol Task Group (PAPTG).
 The SETWG applied a logical and data based analytical approach to available ASTM (American Society for Testing and Materials) calibration test data in the development of the LTMS.
 This system of managing lubricant engine test severity (bias) and precision was presented to the ASTM Technical Guidance Committee of the Test Monitoring Board in October, 1991 by the ACC PAPTG.
 The LTMS was subsequently adopted for use by ASTM Surveillance Panels.

-The enhancements and revisions in this Second Edition are the result of the work of the ASTM LTMS Task Force, and, specifically, the Statistical Subgroup of the LTMS Task Force which included statisticians and others from the engine oil industry as well as representatives of independent laboratories and the ASTM Test Monitoring Center.
-Changes and enhancements were incorporated to this LTMS Second Edition in 2010.
+This Second Edition was initiated by the ASTM LTMS Task Force, and, specifically, the Statistical Subgroup of the LTMS Task Force which included statisticians and others from the engine oil industry as well as representatives of independent laboratories and the ASTM Test Monitoring Center.
+Stakeholders provided input through various venues including Surveillance Panels and internal company communications.

 Preface to the Second Edition